-John isn’t fond of sweets so when he said, “What are you eating???” with a very quizzical ‘where’s mine’ look, I told him they were cinnamon sugar candied nuts and he said no thanks.
+My friend Carol isn’t fond of sweets so when she said, “What are you eating???” with a very quizzical ‘where’s mine’ look, I told her they were cinnamon sugar candied nuts and she said no thanks.
 More for me I thought!

-Then he leaned over and grabbed a couple and said, “These are really good, are there any more?”
-He trotted off to the kitchen to get a bowl full of nuts.
+Then she leaned over and grabbed a couple and said, “These are really good, are there any more?”
+I told her they were in the kitchen and off she trotted to get a bowl full of nuts.
 Definitely less for me.

 I would show you pictures of the first try on the candied nuts but sadly, we ate ’em all!

 Today I was in the refrigerator looking for something and I saw the maple syrup staring back at me and thought I might try pecans with a buttery maple glaze.
 These are even better than the cinnamon sugar nuts!

 When I was young, my parents were in a church group where they’d meet at each other’s houses once a month and when the religious discussions were over (they never took very long) the hostess would try to outdo all the other women.
 They would have all denied it but I watched from the staircase every time, on my belly, facing down the stairs and peeking through the balustrade and into the living room.